-3.01 DUTCH GRADING SYSTEM
+3.01 Dutch grading system

-The Dutch grading system, used in university education, consist of grades on a 1 to 10 scale, as given in the following table, in which 10 is the highest grade, 6 the minimum pass and 1 the lowest grade.
+The Dutch grading system, used in university education, consists of grades on a 1 to 10 scale, as given in the following table, in which 10 is the highest grade, 6 the minimum pass and 1 the lowest grade.

 Mark Definition

-- 10 Excellent
+10 Excellent

-- 9 Very good
+9 Very good

-- 8 Good
+8 Good

-- 7 Satisfactory
+7 Satisfactory

-- 6 Sufficient
+6 Sufficient

-- 5-1 Fail
+5-1 Fail

-In some instances special marks are registered in the Student Information System .
+In some instances special marks are registered in the Student Information System.
 These include the following: